-HHS also allocated a portion of the Provider Relief Fund to be used to be used to reimburse providers for-COVID-19-related treatment of uninsured patients at Medicare rates.
+HHS also allocated a portion of the Provider Relief Fund to be used to reimburse providers for- COVID-19-related treatment of uninsured patients at Medicare rates.
 In fiscal year 2020, OHSU received and recognized \$11 in operating revenue as a part of patient service revenue.